TCMI: a non-parametric mutual-dependence estimator for multivariate continuous distributions: Theoretical background

+Mutual information and fraction of information are only defined for discrete distributions.
+Although mutual information can be generalized to continuous distributions,

-it requires to estimate probability densities from sample data.
-Common algorithms for probability density estimation are clustering \cite{PfitznerLeibbrandtEtAl:2008,XuTian:2015,NguyenMuellerEtAl:2013}, discretization \cite{FayyadIrani:1993,DoughertyKohaviEtAl:1995,NguyenMuellerEtAl:2014}, and density estimation \cite{Garcia:2010,BernacchiaPigolotti:2011,KellerMullerEtAl:2012,OBrienCollinsEtAl:2014,OBrienKashinathEtAl:2016}.
-All aforementioned methods necessarily introduce adjustable parameters.
-As a result, the arbitrariness of assigning these parameters has an impact on the identification of the optimal subset of features and on the ranking induced by the relevance function and the feature selection criterion (cf. Fig~\ref{fig:cumulative_entropy_visualization}).
+probability densities are not always accessible from sample data and therefore need to be estimated.
+Common algorithms for probability-density estimations are clustering \citep{NguyenMuellerEtAl:2013,PfitznerLeibbrandtEtAl:2008,XuTian:2015}, discretization \citep{FayyadIrani:1993,DoughertyKohaviEtAl:1995,NguyenMuellerEtAl:2014}, and density estimation \citep{KellerMullerEtAl:2012,Garcia:2010,BernacchiaPigolotti:2011,OBrienCollinsEtAl:2014,OBrienKashinathEtAl:2016}.
+However, these methods implicitly introduce adjustable parameters whose choice has a strong impact on the strength of mutual dependence between a set of variables $\vec{X} = \{ X_1, \ldots, X_n \}$ and an output $Y$, and thus on the ranking induced by the relevance function and a feature-selection criterion (cf., Fig.~\ref{fig:cumulative_entropy_visualization}).
+In practice, such approaches are extremely dependent on the applied parameter set and therefore are sensitive to the scale of variables (cf., Section~\ref{sec:experiments}).

-Other approaches to estimating probability densities are quantities that can be computed directly from sample data.
-An example is cumulative probability distributions, the anti-derivatives of probability densities:
+An alternate approach to using probability distributions is cumulative probability distributions to determine the mutual dependence between variables.
+Cumulative probability distributions $P$ (and residual cumulative distribution $P' \approx 1 - P$) of a variable $X$ evaluated at $x$ describe the probability that $X$ takes on a value less than or equal to $x$ (or a value greater than or equal to $x$, respectively),